ovgu12/nestjs/README.md

 - `yarn start` to start backend http://localhost:3000
 - `yarn serve` to serve frontend http://localhost:4200

-# Deploy
-Repo will be deployed to https://cgm-demo-app.herokuapp.com/

 # TODO
 - [ ] Frontend package hoisting as the @types/jasmine has conflicts